-This Note provides clarity on what constitutes a bet and the concomitant value-added tax (VAT) treatment of bets.
+This Note provides clarity on what constitutes a bet and the concomitant VAT treatment of a bet.

 2. Background

 Vendors operate various competitions that provide participants (subject to competition rules) with the opportunity to win prizes or awards.
 Entry to these competitions may be in the form of a purchased entry, free entry or free entry subject to the purchase of specified goods or services.